Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Introduction

-The present architecture is designed to operationalize exactly this possibility.
-Rather than treating perception as a fixed preprocessing stage and the slow global latent as a passive summary of prior observations, the model allows prior perspective to feed back into perceptual encoding itself.
-This makes it possible for the same nominal observation to be reorganized differently as a function of experiential history.
-The question, then, is not only whether the agent \textit{remembers} what it has undergone, but whether what it has undergone \textit{changes} how the world is subsequently given to it.
+That work left open, however, whether such a latent can do more than passively accumulate perceptual history.
+The present study therefore asks: \textbf{can a slow latent actively reorganize perception itself, in a history-dependent manner?} If perspective is genuinely a condition of givenness rather than a mere record of the past, then prior experience should not only be retrievable; it should change how subsequent observations are encoded in the first place.

-Concretely, I extend the architecture introduced in \citep{pae2026} in two ways.
-First, I introduce the \textit{salience gating}, in which the prior perspective latent $g_{t-1}$ modulates observation encoding through feature-wise linear modulation \citep[FiLM;][]{perez2018film}, allowing the same raw input to be encoded differently under different accumulated perspectives.
-Second, \textit{self-modulating plasticity} is also introduced, in which the latent state helps determine its own openness to revision through an adaptive update rate.
-This is inspired by neuromodulated plasticity in biological neural networks \citep{miconi2019, najarro2020}.
-Together, these mechanisms create a feedback loop in which perspective shapes perception and, in turn, conditions how readily perspective itself changes.
+The architecture presented here is designed to operationalize exactly this possibility.
+Rather than treating perception as a fixed preprocessing stage and the slow latent as a passive summary of prior observations, the model allows prior perspective to feed back into perceptual encoding itself.
+Concretely, I extend the architecture introduced in prior work \cite{pae2026} in two ways.
+First, \textit{salience gating}: the prior perspective latent $g_{t-1}$ modulates observation encoding through feature-wise linear modulation (FiLM), following Perez et al. \citeyear{perez2018film}, so that the same raw input can be encoded differently under different accumulated perspectives.
+Second, \textit{self-modulating plasticity}: the latent helps determine its own openness to revision through an adaptive update rate, inspired by neuromodulated plasticity in biological neural networks \cite{miconi2019,najarro2020}.
+Together, these mechanisms close a feedback loop in which perspective shapes perception and gated perception, in turn, conditions how readily perspective itself changes.
+The mechanisms are evaluated in a minimal gridworld whose spatial scaffold remains fixed while transient perturbations distort sensory input, allowing history effects to be isolated from environmental change.

-I evaluate these mechanisms in a minimal gridworld whose spatial scaffold remains fixed while transient perturbations distort sensory input.
-Across mixed-history, probe, and ablation experiments, I show that repeated perturbation leaves history-dependent residue in plasticity and latent magnitude, reorganizes the encoding of the same nominal observations, and yields a pattern of selective reopening and restabilization absent under fixed and always-fast update regimes.
-Gross behavior remains comparatively stable throughout, suggesting that the dominant effect is perceptual rather than behavioral reorganization.
+Within this setting, the paper addresses three research questions, each paired with a dedicated experimental analysis:

-\paragraph{Contributions.} This work introduces a minimal architecture for computational phenomenology in artificial agents.
-A slow perspective latent reshapes perception and regulates its own plasticity, producing history-dependent perceptual reorganization while overall behavior remains stable.
+\paragraph{Perceptual reorganization.} Does the perspective latent $g$ reorganize the encoding of identical observations as a function of history?
+This is tested with a fixed probe set passed through a frozen encoder, so that any difference in the resulting representations is attributable solely to $g$-driven modulation.